Legio IV Macedonica: Cantabrian Wars

 After Augustus became Emperor, in 30 BC it was moved to Juliobriga in Hyspania Tarraconensis to fight the Cantabrian Wars.
 After the war the soldiers continued to serve as civil servants in Hispania.

-Early Service in Germania
+Early service in Germania

 Emperor Claudius likely transferred the legion to Mainz in Germania Superior to replace the XIV Gemina.
 Probably in 41 AD.However.
 Some people think that the legion was transferred in 39 AD, when emperor Caligula waged war against the Germanic Chatti.
 While stationed in Germania the Fourth shared the fortress with the recently founded XXII Primigenia.
 The younger unit occupied the less honorable left-hand side, whereas IV Macedonica was living in the right-hand side.

 Year of Four Emperors

 During the Year of Four Emperors the Fourth legion were among the first to side with Vitellius.
-Sodliers of this took part in Vitellius' march to Italy.
+Soldiers of this took part in Vitellius' march to Italy.
 It conquered the road through Switzerland, fought at Cremona and Bedriacum against the troops of the emperor Otho.
 Several of its soldiers were rewarded for their service.
 Later they were defeated by Vespasian.